joric/oneliners/README.md

 ### Math tricks

-Many leetcode problems use Fibonacci sequence that can be calculated using various methods:
+Many leetcode problems use Fibonacci sequence that can be calculated using a variety of different methods:

 * https://r-knott.surrey.ac.uk/Fibonacci/fibFormula.html
 * https://en.wikipedia.org/wiki/Generating_function